 How To Make A Composting Toilet:

 While building our camper van, we wanted to go as green as possible.
-Since there aren't any self-contained composting toilets on the market, we decided to make our own.
+Since no self-contained composting toilets are on the market, we decided to make our own.
 It was a super easy build that took less than a day and only cost about $200 in materials.
-We hope this helps you DIY your own; it's so nice knowing exactly what goes down the drain!
+We hope this helps you DIY your own; knowing exactly what goes down the drain is so nice!
 Making your composting toilet will save you money and allow you to customize the size, shape, and materials to suit your specific needs.